 Dele named PFA Young Player of the Year

-Dele Alli has won the Professional Footballers Association's (PFA) Young Player of the Year award for the second-successive year.
+Dele Alli has been named Young Player of the Year by the Professional Footballers' Association (PFA).

 The 20-year-old earned the vote of his fellow professionals after a stunning first campaign in the Premier League.

 In doing so, Dele held off the challenge of team-mate Harry Kane, Everton pair Ross Barkley and Romelu Lukaku, Jack Butland of Stoke and Liverpool's Philippe Coutinho.
 The award has been announced at the PFA'a annual ceremony at the Grosvenor Hotel, London, this evening (Sunday, April 24).